 But a good, solid race horse that’s well trained steps onto the track for the first time with natural ability AND a knowledge of the rules basic enough to get the job done.

-If the race horse is good enough, it can get the job done faster than any other horse in the race.
+If the race horse is good enough, it gets the job done faster than any other horse in the race.

 Eventually, it might even find itself in the winner’s circle with a blanket of roses over its shoulders on Kentucky Derby day.